 |---|---|---|

-| App download required | No — runs in the browser | Yes — mobile app for everyone |
+| App download required | No. Runs in the browser | Yes.
+Mobile app for everyone |

-| Desktop / PC experience | First-class — built for the browser | Mobile-first |
+| Desktop / PC experience | First-class.
+Built for the browser | Mobile-first |

-| Guests join without an account | Yes — one-click invite link | App install + account |
+| Guests join without an account | Yes.
+One-click invite link | App install + account |

 | Streaming service support | Everything a browser can play | Limited to integrated platforms |